Is Beyonce Giving Birth To Her Twins With Jay Z Soon? Queen Bey’s Birth Plan Initiated

 — tomika laryngitis (@thelem0nadestan) May 1, 2017

-Citing a source reportedly close to the Carter family, the outlet confirmed that the family of three are now residing in a rental home that is minutes away from Cedars Sinai Hospital in Los Angeles, California.
+Citing a source reportedly close to the Carter family, the outlet confirmed that the family of three are now residing in a rental home that is minutes away from Cedars-Sinai Hospital in Los Angeles, California.
 This move, says the source, is a sure indication that Beyonce is giving birth soon to the twins via C-section.

 Apparently, the couple went to great lengths to come up with a plan that would make the precious moment private.